Make Puffy Paint Valentines Cards using our 3-ingredient puffy paint recipe! Such a fun Valentines craft for kids.

 - small bowls

-- Q-tips (also known as cotton swabs or cotton buds)
+- Q-tips (aka cotton swabs or cotton buds)

 - coloured card stock for the cards

 - white cardboard (cereal box weight) for an ornament or garland

 - hole punch and ribbon or string if you’re making ornaments and garlands

 How we made our puffy paint Valentines cards and hearts:

 Cut your cardboard into rectangles just a little larger than your hand.

 With a black crayon, draw a heart.
 Press firmly on the crayon, and go over your lines if necessary, so they’re nice and dark.
 You can leave some hearts blank, or you can draw some designs to fill in with your paint like I did here: